Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

 ### Consequences

-The three-layer separation ensures formatters remain interchangeable: the same `TreeNode< T >` or `TableView` can be passed to any formatter without modification.
+The three-layer separation ensures formatters remain interchangeable: the same `TreeNode` or `TableView` can be passed to any formatter without modification.
 Layer 2's `TableShapedView` trait decouples formatter logic from tree internals, so table-shaped formatters operate on flat vectors of strings rather than traversing tree structure directly.
 This enables the mutual replaceability design principle.
 The cost is that the tree encoding for tabular data is non-obvious — callers must use the builders rather than constructing trees directly.

 ### Sources